 Does being found responsible for a Code of Conduct violation give a student a criminal record?

 No. Violations of our Code of Student Conduct do not result in a criminal record.
 The campus conduct process is NOT a court of law.
 A student’s discipline record is considered part of their education record and a separate disciplinary file is maintained by the Office of Community Standards.
 Education records are protected by privacy laws as outlined in the Family Education Rights and Privacy Act (FERPA).

 How long does it take to resolve a case?

 We try to resolve cases as quickly as possible.
 We give students a few days notice before a hearing and, depending on the schedules of the individuals involved, we can usually hold the hearing within a week of the incident.
 Hearing officers attempt to complete administrative paperwork within a week after the hearing.
 Taking all of this into consideration, our case turn-around time should be no more than 4 weeks from the date of the incident.

 How is a student found responsible for a charge in the College conduct system?

-The standard of proof used in the SUNY Oneonta judicial system is a preponderance of the evidence.
-This means that a hearing officer must determine that it is “more likely than not” (51% or greater probability) based on the evidence presented that a student violated the Code of Conduct in order to find them responsible.
+The standard of proof used in the SUNY Oneonta conduct system is a preponderance of evidence.
+This means that a hearing officer must determine that it is “more likely than not” (51% or greater probability) based on the evidence presented that a student violated a policy of the Code of Student Conduct in order to find them responsible.

 Can a student appeal a conduct decision?

 Yes.
 Any appeal must be submitted through our online system within 5 business days of the notification of the outcome.
 Students are given instructions on where to locate the link in their decision letters.
 Failure to submit an appeal within the allotted time will render the original decision final and conclusive.
-You may review page 21 of the Code of Student Conduct for a detailed outline of the appeal process.
+A detailed outline of the appeal process is provided in the Code of Student Conduct.